gl-inet/docs3.x/docs/setup/4g_smart_router/first-time_setup.md

 You can also plug the Micro USB power cable into the power port of the router to power on the device.
 That will also charge the built-in battery.

 Make sure you are using a standard **5V/2A** power adapter.
-Otherwise it may cause a malfunction.
+Otherwise it may cause malfunction.

 ![Power on](https://static.gl-inet.com/docs/en/3/setup/4g_smart_router/first-time_setup/power1.jpg)